Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Look how tiny and cute it is (Photo: Arsenal)

-The old 7.62 Russian is a sweet option for short barrels.
-Not to mention, it does an excellent job maintaining velocity — even when the barrel is chopped.
+The old 7.62 Russian is a sweet round for short barrels, partially because it does an excellent job maintaining velocity with a reduced-length runway.

-The SAM7K features an ambidextrous safety, a rear sight pushed back onto the dust cover for greater sight radius, and a Kirnkov style muzzle device to reduce muzzle flash.
+The SAM7K features an ambidextrous safety, a rear sight pushed back onto the dust cover for a longer sight radius, and a Krinkov-style muzzle device to reduce muzzle flash.

 Arsenal SAM7K-44 Rear Picatinny